How to apply to the Honors Program

 ALL student applicants to the Honors Program for Spring 2015 and beyond must submit an on-line Honors Application, a resume or list of activities and accomplishments, AND an Honors Essay of Admission.In order to complete the on-line Honors application, you must first have 1) been admitted to NAU and 2) have your NAU user ID and password.
 Also, please have your essay and resume ready to submit BEFORE clicking the "Apply to Honors on-line" link below.
 Documents are accepted in .doc, .docx, and .pdf formats ONLY.
 A confirmation email is sent to the email you included in the on-line application, and all future correspondence from Honors is directed to that email.

 Admission to Honors is based on an evaluation of the student from a multitude of perspectives.
 We do take test scores and HS GPA into consideration for new freshmen (minimum transfer college or current NAU GPA required--see below), but that criteria is not exclusively used to admit to Honors.
 Honors applicants for Fall 2014 averages 27 on the ACT and 1210 on the Math and Reading portions of the SAT, and a 3.7 HS Core GPA.
-There is no deadline to apply to Honors, but we strongly encourage submitting application materials prior to March 1 if you would like to live in Cowden Hall (this date allows us to review and process your application for Honors in enough time in advance of Cowden room selection); and May 1 is our priority date to ensure enrollment in our first year Honors seminar.
+There is no deadline to apply to Honors, but we strongly encourage submitting application materials prior to April 1 (previously March 1) if you would like to live in Ernest Calderón Learning Community (this date allows us to review and process your application for Honors in enough time in advance of Calderón room placement); and May 1 is our priority date to ensure enrollment in our first year Honors seminar.
 Admission to Honors will continue through the Summer on a space available basis.

 For Spring and Fall 2015 admission, please respond to essay #1 AND choose EITHER #2 or #3 for